 3 Brice I got sober in prison because I realize if I didn't get sober, I would not make it out of prison.

 6 Kyle I, there was a multitude of things.
 Um, the first thing was, I lost my job.
 I was caught using heroin and methamphetamine at my at my job and I lost my job.
 And then shortly after that, like a month after that, I lost the house that I was living in.
 And then so I was living on the streets for roughly like six to seven months.
 Like in and out of hotels, I wasn't I would sleep in my car occasionally but mostly like in and out of hotels, dealing drugs and things like that.
 So I had like a roof over my head, but I was, I was technically homeless.
 And I think my mom My mom saw a big change, you know, and she's the one that came forward and she wasn't the first person that confirmed me, but she's the one that said that.
 You need to get help, right.
-And I and I, I was hesitant to get help but eventually I conceded and drove myself to rehab.
+And I was hesitant to get help but eventually I conceded and drove myself to rehab.

-8 Jesseapartmentrregularlystarted
+8 Jesse Sitting in apartment you and old people smoking crack.
+Looked around room Was in an apartment with people doing crack and asked himself is this what you want for your life.
+Are you going to be 40 or 50 still doing drugs.
+This isn’t what I want.
+Prison 6-7 months at age 19 started lifting and eating regularly put on strength.
+Made me feel good about myself.
+Feeling of hope.
+Prison ate regularly couldn’t do drugs or alcohol an started using weights and felt good about himself.
+Had desire to become a personal trainer.

 1 Eddie that had gone trouble using some kind of stolen credit cards and just was really sick of the lifestyle.
 There's like just like you know, a picture in myself like if I were if I was like sober, would I be really hanging out with these people or going through that this whole drama mess and just basically sick and tired of being sick and tired?

 7 Nick You know, this is an interesting one, because I consider myself a very lucky drunk.
 As, as well detailed in the book, my last trunk was very public.
 And you know, it was, I was ashamed.
 And there was nowhere to hide from it.
 There was no way no way to excuse it.
 And I had to face it.
 And it was a problem I was already well aware of, I just, it wasn't for me, it wasn't even whether or not I accepted that I had a problem was simply when did I decide to do something about it?
-And so for me, that was a I'm sorry, well, I trailed off already.
-The original question.

 Q2 What significant damage do you think addiction has caused you (consider personal, physical, mental, social, spiritual, and financial aspects of life)?